undertheflag/bookstore/README.md

 # bookstore
-if you wanna test the app, you should first dump the *dump.sql* file into your localhost
+If you wanna test the app, you should first dump the *dump.sql* file into your localhost.

+This is a project for practice coming from **Learning PHP 7**